grantiguess/redstringuireact/SEMANTIC_WEB_BROWSER_ROADMAP.md

 - **Users navigate meaning itself, not just information**
 - **Thinking happens WITH the semantic web, not just consuming it**

-This creates the **first truly semantic cognitive interface** - a revolutionary tool for human knowledge exploration and discovery.
+This creates a **truly semantic cognitive interface** - an advanced tool for human knowledge exploration and discovery.